 What Is Fiber?

 Optical fiber is a highly transparent strand of glass that transmits light signals with low attenuation (loss of signal power) over long distances, providing nearly limitless bandwidth.
-This technology enables telecommunications service providers to send voice, data, and video at ever increasing rates.
+This technology enables telecommunications service providers to send voice, data, and video faster and more reliably than older copper-based services like DSL and Cable.

 What Does "Gigabit" Mean?

 The term "Gigabit" is in reference to data transfer rate (also known as bandwidth).
-Sonic Gigabit Fiber affords up to 1,000Mbps (1 Gigabit) download speed.
+Sonic Gigabit Fiber affords up to 1,000Mbps (Megabits per second) or 1 Gbps download speed.
 That is a whole lot of bandwidth!
-To illustrate just how much bandwidth we've made a small list of streaming services and their recommended bandwidth to stream a video (such as The Goonies™) in High Definition.
+To illustrate just how much bandwidth we've made a small list of common streaming definition and their recommended streaming bandwidths:

 For the majority of folks, the most bandwidth intensive activity on their network is video streaming.
-On Sonic Gigabit Fiber, if you stream HD video on 10 devices concurrently you'll be using approximately 5% of your available bandwidth.
+On Sonic Gigabit Fiber, if you stream UHD video on 10 devices at the same time, you'll be using approximately 20% to 35% of your available bandwidth.
 Whoa!

 Wi-Fi vs Ethernet

 Wi-Fi is a convenient and, at this point, ubiquitous method of connecting to the internet.
 Phones and tablets rely solely on Wi-Fi for connectivity.
 Laptops are fast relinquishing Ethernet ports in favor of Wi-Fi.
-Smart TV's, gaming systems, streaming devices (such as Rokus, Chromecasts, Apple TVs) all connect to the internet wirelessly.
+Smart TV's, gaming systems, streaming devices (such as Rokus or Firesticks) all connect to the internet wirelessly.
 Wi-Fi is awesome!

 Ethernet is the optimal method of connecting to Sonic Gigabit Fiber internet, specifically with regards to speed and stability.
-Ethernet does have it's draw backs, the most evident of which is the fact your computer is literally tethered to the RG.
-However Ethernet is not as susceptible as Wi-Fi to interference (EMI can still cause issues over Ethernet) and Ethernet is able to achieve true Gigabit speeds.
+Ethernet does have its drawbacks, the most evident of which is the fact your computer is literally tethered to the Router.
+However modern Ethernet cables like Cat 6 and Cat 6E are not as susceptible as Wi-Fi to interference and Ethernet is able to achieve true Gigabit speeds, making Ethernet the best option for connecting devices that aren’t typically mobile but need strong, consistent internet connections.
+(Smart TVs, gaming systems, desktop computers, printers, etc.)

 Fiber Equipment